hildegw/readable/README.md

 ## Installing and running the project
 Download the zip-file and unpack.
 Go to directory where application was unpacked.
 * install all project dependencies with `npm install`
-* go to api-server directory and start the server with `node server`
+* go to api-server directory and install the API server with `npm install`
+* start the API server from its directory with `node server`
 * start the application with `npm start` from application directory